AIMOverse/amico-docs/pages/docs/introduction.md

 - **Event-Triggered Task**

-  - Tasks are triggered by various events, such as timers, major on-chain or off-chain events, or signals from other agents.
+  - Tasks are triggered by various "events", such as timers, major on-chain or off-chain events, or signals from other agents.
-  - Each event carries context, which is then used as an additional knowledge source when the agent gathers information.
+  - Each event carries context, the information of the event in natural language, which is then used as an additional knowledge source when the agent gathers information.

 - **Knowledge Acquisition**

   - The agent collects relevant knowledge from its internal knowledge base as well as the context of the event.
-  - If needed, the agent can also acquire real-time data from on-chain or off-chain sources.
+  - If needed, the agent can also acquire real-time data sources from both on-chain and off-chain environments.
-  - The agent synthesizes all this information into a comprehensive report to guide its decision-making process.
+  - The agent synthesizes all these informations into a comprehensive report to guide its decision-making process.

 - **Decision Making**

-  - Using the knowledge report, the agent evaluates possible actions and makes an informed decision.
+  - Using the knowledge report, the agent evaluates possible actions and makes fully-informed decisions.
   - The agent can either respond to the user, execute a task, or do both.
-  - For critical decisions, the agent may seek consensus from other agents to ensure the reliability of the decision.
+  - For critical decisions, the agent may optionally seek consensus from other agents to ensure the reliability of the decision in a SWARM-system environment.

 - **Execution of Decision**

   - The agent carries out the chosen action, which could range from executing a transaction to posting content (e.g., a tweet).
-  - If the action requires consensus, the agent will first consult with other agents before proceeding.
+  - If the action requires consensus, the agent will optinally first communicate with other agents before proceeding.

 - **Agent Response**

-  - Following execution, the agent can provide feedback to the user, similar to a chatbot's response.
+  - Following execution, the agent can provide feedback to the user in human-readable way.
-  - This response could also include instructions for an embedded device, such as triggering a motor or adjusting the environment in some way.
+  - This response could also include instructions (tool calls) for embedded devices, such as triggering a motor or adjusting the environment in some way.

 ## What's Next?